-We sell diagnostic tests and related instrumentation that are used to manage the health status of livestock and poultry, to improve bovine reproductive efficiency, and to ensure the quality and safety of milk and food.
-Our livestock and poultry diagnostic products are purchased by government and private laboratories that provide testing services to cattle, swine and poultry veterinarians, producers and processors.
+We sell diagnostic tests, services and related instrumentation that are used to manage the health status of livestock and poultry, to improve bovine reproductive efficiency, and to ensure the quality and safety of milk and food.
+Our livestock and poultry diagnostic products are purchased by government and private laboratories that provide testing services to livestock veterinarians, producers and processors.
+Our livestock testing services are offered to livestock veterinarians and producers.
 Our principal livestock and poultry diagnostic products include tests for Bovine Viral Diarrhea Virus ("BVDV") and Porcine Reproductive and Respiratory Syndrome ("PRRS").
 BVDV is a common and contagious viral infection that suppresses the immune system, making the animal susceptible to a host of other infections, impacting beef and dairy production yields as a result.
-PRRS is a contagious virus causing reproductive problems and respiratory diseases in swine.
-In the fourth quarter of 2012, we launched pregnancy tests for detecting pregnancy in bovine, which provides a means to optimize reproductive efficiency.
+PRRS is a contagious virus causing reproductive problems and respiratory diseases in swine, leading to increased piglet mortality, reduced growth and vulnerability to secondary infections.
+We also provide tests for detecting pregnancy in bovine, which provides a means to optimize reproductive efficiency.

 Our principal dairy products use our SNAP test format and are used by dairy producers and processors worldwide to detect antibiotic drug residue in milk.
-Our primary product line is SNAP Beta-Lactam ST, which detects penicillin, amoxicillin, ampicillin, ceftiofur and cephapirin residues, followed by SNAPduo Beta-Tetra ST, which detects certain tetracycline antibiotic residues in addition to those detected by the SNAP Beta Lactam test kits.
+Our primary product lines are SNAP Beta-Lactam ST and SNAPduo Beta-Tetra ST, which detect certain beta lactam and tetracycline antibiotic residues.
 We also sell SNAP tests for the detection of certain other contaminants in milk, such as Aflatoxin M1.

-In the third quarter of 2013, we acquired a Brazilian distributor of certain of our Livestock, Poultry and Dairy products.
-As part of this acquisition, we acquired the right to distribute product lines of food safety products which provide microbial monitoring and drug residue tests for bovine, poultry and swine producers, meat exporters and pharmaceutical companies.
+In the third quarter of 2013, we acquired a Brazilian distributor of certain of our Livestock and Dairy products.
+As part of this acquisition, we acquired the right to distribute food safety products that monitor microbial contamination and drug residues for livestock producers, meat exporters and pharmaceutical companies.